Nenkai/NenTools.ImGui/README.md

     public void RenderMenu()
     {
         // Write code to render menu entries here.
-        // By default, FF16Framework will render a top menu bar which you can add elements to. if (_imgui.BeginMenu("MyModName"))
+        // By default, the shell will render a top menu bar which you can add elements to. if (_imgui.BeginMenu("MyModName"))
         {
             _imgui.MenuItem("Menu Item 1");